Riseryn/Kamiflora/README.md

 - [ephem](https://pypi.org/project/ephem/) by  Brandon Rhodes

 ## Prerequisites
-This neuron require python 3.
+This neuron require python 3.<br>
+This neuron is heavy on disk space needed.<br>
+you need about 1 GB in total.<br>

 You must have an MQTT broker like Mosquitto installed.
 You can learn more about Mosquitto  on the project's [Github page](https://github.com/eclipse/mosquitto) or on the [Mosquitto website](https://mosquitto.org/).
 You also, obviously, need to have bluetooth enabled on your system.